-The Data Pointer is made up of three 8-bit registers, named DPP (page byte), DPH (high byte) and DPL (low byte).
+The Data Pointer is made up of three 8-bit registers, named DPP (page byte), DPH (high byte), and DPL (low byte).
 These are used to provide memory addresses for internal and external code access and external data access.
 It may be manipulated as a 16-bit register (DPTR = DPH, DPL), although INC DPTR instructions will automatically carry over to DPP, or as three independent 8-bit registers (DPP, DPH, DPL).

-The ADuC834 supports dual data pointers.
-Refer to the Dual Data Pointer section in this data sheet.
+The ADuC836 supports dual data pointers.
+For more information, refer to the Dual Data Pointer section.